Loading

 Use the Action configuration settings to customize connector networking, such as proxies, certificates, or TLS settings.
 You can set configurations that apply to all your connectors or use xpack.actions.customHostSettings to set per-host configurations.

-To use the GitHub connector, you need a GitHub personal access token:
+To use the GitHub connector with a personal access token:

 1. Log in to GitHub.